Appeal After a Verdict: When, How, and What Are Your Chances?

-·4 min read·Bestuursrecht
+·4 min read

 What is an appeal?

-• considers the arguments of both parties,
+• assesses the arguments of both parties,

-• and renders a new judgment (decision).
+• and issues a new ruling.

-When can you file an appeal?
+When can you lodge an appeal?

-• Not for subdistrict court cases with an amount at stake under € 1.750 (then the judgment is final).
+• Not for subdistrict cases with a value below €1,750 (the judgment is then final).

-Time limit for appeal
+Deadline for appeal

 How does the appeal procedure work?

-2. Filing grounds of appeal
+2. Filing grounds for appeal

-4. Oral argument or hearing
+4. Oral arguments or hearing

-5. Court of Appeal judgment
+5. Court of Appeal ruling

 What does an appeal cost?

-👉 Sometimes a legal expenses insurance covers the costs.
+Sometimes a legal expenses insurance covers the costs.

-What are the chances on appeal?
+What are the chances of success in appeal?

 The chance of success depends on: